 - Businesses with blogs get 67% more leads than other companies.

-- Seventy-two percent of business to business (B2B) marketers say content marketing increases engagement and the number of leads they generate.
+- 72% of business to business (B2B) marketers say content marketing increases engagement and the number of leads they generate.

 How content marketing works